taosha/android-sdk/README.md

-# android-sdk
+# android-sdk.jar
-The android sdk as a java library.
+The android sdk as a jar.